Sign Up For Our Newsletter

 2. Conserving Natural Resources

-Electronic devices contain valuable materials such as gold, silver, copper, and rare earth metals.
-Recycling these materials reduces the need for mining and extraction, which can be environmentally damaging.
-By recovering and reusing these resources, we conserve natural resources and reduce the environmental impact of mining.
+Electronic devices contain valuable metals such as gold, silver, and copper.
+Recycling these materials reduces the need for environmentally damaging mining.

 3. Energy Savings

-Recycling electronics can save energy compared to producing new products from raw materials.
-For example, recycling aluminum from used electronics requires 95% less energy than producing new aluminum from bauxite ore.
-This energy savings contributes to a reduction in greenhouse gas emissions and helps combat climate change.
+Recycling aluminum from used electronics requires 95% less energy than producing new aluminum from raw materials.
+This helps lower greenhouse gas emissions and combats climate change.

-In Pittsburgh, you can take your electronics to any Guardian Storage location for free recycling.
-Simply stop by the leasing office and let our manager know you have electronics that need to be recycled.
-We provide moving carts and dollies to assist you in conveniently dropping off your electronics at our designated recycling units.
+If you have old electronics you need to recycle, Guardian Storage offers free electronics recycling at all locations.
+Simply stop by the leasing office and let our manager know you have electronics to drop off.
+We provide moving carts and dollies to assist in transporting your items to our designated recycling units.

 Additional Recycling Options and Resources